 Okolehao Trail Location

 The Okolehao trailhead is quite easy to find.
 As you drive up towards the iconic one-way bridge from Hanalei to Princeville, turn right just before the bridge.
 It will lead you through some spectacular taro fields along a peaceful road.
 Follow this road for a few minutes until you find a parking lot on your left.
 The Okelahao trailhead is sign-posted on the right-hand side of the road.
 A small footbridge bears the sign ‘Okolehao Trail’.
+It’s one of many beautiful hikes up on the North Shore of Kauai.

 The Okolehao trail is one of the north shore hiking trails on Kauai and is just around the corner from Hanalei.
 Unless you hike along the Kalalau Trail or to Hanakapiai Falls, this is probably the best hike you can do on the Kauai north shore.